 It's the credit check which can cause you problems.
 Not in terms of whether the lender will accept the application, but in how lenders will view the number of applications you make.
 Your credit report records these credit checks, known as hard search.
 Each hard search can lower your credit score.

 So, if you’ve made many credit applications at once it can significantly reduce your rating.
 This may make it harder to get credit that requires a good rating like a car on finance or renting a house.

 Yes.
-Outside of lowering your rating, each subsequent loan company that does a check will be able to see any earlier ones – although not whether or not they were successful.
-The more of these hard inquires you have on your record, the more it looks like you’re hurriedly looking for money you don’t have, which could suggest you’re not good at managing your finances.
+Outside of lowering your rating, each subsequent loan company that does a check will be able to see any earlier applications for finance.
+However, they won't be able to see if they were successful or not.
+Nevertheless, the more of these hard searches you have on your record; the more it looks like you’re hurriedly looking for money you don’t have.
+This suggests you’re not good at managing your finances.